 - withdrawing from friends or activities

 The Recovery & Adjustment Phases

-Recovering from culture shock is handled differently by everyone-we each have our unique circumstances, background, strengths and weaknesses that need to be taken into consideration.
-With time and patience, we can experience positive effects of cultural adjustment, like increasing self-confidence, improved self-motivation and cultural sensitivity.
-As you gradually begin to feel more comfortable in and adjusting to the new environment, you will feel more like expanding your social networks and exploring new ideas.
-You will feel increasingly flexible and objective about your experience, learning to accept and perhaps practice parts of the new culture, while holding onto your own cultural traditions.
+Recovering from culture shock is handled differently by everyone; we each have our unique circumstances, backgrounds, strengths and weaknesses that need to be taken into consideration.
+With time and patience, we can experience the positive effects of cultural adjustment such as increased self-confidence, improved self-motivation and heightened cultural sensitivity.
+As you gradually begin to feel more comfortable in your new environment, you will feel more like expanding your social networks and exploring new ideas.
+You will feel increasingly flexible and objective about your experience, learning to accept and perhaps even practice parts of the new culture while also holding onto your own cultural traditions.

 Suggestions for easing the transition:

 - Realize that what you are going through is normal.
 Remember that the unpleasant feelings are temporary, natural and common to any transition that a person makes during their life.
 Be patient and give yourself time to work through the process.

 - Keep in touch with your home country.
 Read newspapers from home, international magazines, etc. Watch international television channels or surf the internet.
 Call home regularly.
 Have familiar things around you that have personal meaning, such as photographs or ornaments.
 Find a supplier of familiar foods or visit restaurants that are similar to your home cuisine.

 - Take care of yourself.
 Eat well, exercise, and get enough sleep!